Khánh Ly: 1975–present: Continue career after The Fall of Saigon

-In the later part of the 1980s and early 1990s, Khánh Ly traveled vigorously and performed in Russia, the Czech Republic, Poland, and in a concert in East Germany after the Berlin Wall was taken down in 1989.
+In the later part of the 1980s and early 1990s, Khánh Ly travelled vigorously and performed in Russia, the Czech Republic, Poland, and in a concert in East Germany after the Berlin Wall was taken down in 1989.
 Being a devout Catholic, she also sang at many church-sponsored events in which her most memorable performance was at the Canonization of 117 Vietnamese Priests in Vatican City (1988) where she met Pope John Paul II.
-In 1992, during the World's Youth Festival in Denver, Colorado, Khánh Ly had the honor of meeting the Pope for a second time.
+In 1992, during the World Youth Festival in Denver, Colorado, Khánh Ly had the honour of meeting the Pope for a second time.
 In 1996, she, several other renowned singers, and songwriter Trầm Tử Thiêng hosted a Charity Concert to raise money to build houses/shelters for 2000 Vietnamese refugees in the Philippines.
-They raised 2 million dollars, enough to establish a Vietnamese Village on a small island off of the coast of the Philippines.

-Now she is living comfortably with her husband, former newspaper editor/writer Nguyễn Hoàng Đoan in Cerritos, California, recording for Thúy Nga-Paris by Night, Asia, May Productions, etc., touring the world, and co-owns her own production company, Khánh Ly Productions, which has produced more than 30 CDs, 4 videos, and several DVDs to date.
-Aside from her paid performances, she is also writing weekly columns for various Vietnamese newspaper and magazines throughout the world (Hồn Việt, Văn Nghệ Tự Do, Văn Nghệ Magazine, Thời Báo, Báo Mai, etc.).
-Khánh Ly has also devoted the majority of her time to humanitarian acts and charitable organizations for Vietnamese orphans as well as Vietnamese refugees around the world.
+She lives with her husband, former newspaper editor/writer Nguyễn Hoàng Đoan in Cerritos, California.
+She records for Thúy Nga-Paris by Night, Asia and May Productions.
+She co-owns a production company, Khánh Ly Productions, which has produced more than 30 CDs, 4 videos, and several DVDs.
+She also writes weekly columns for various Vietnamese newspaper and magazines (Hồn Việt, Văn Nghệ Tự Do, Văn Nghệ Magazine, Thời Báo, Báo Mai, etc.).
+Khánh Ly is devoted to humanitarian acts and charitable organisations for Vietnamese orphans and refugees worldwide.
+She has wished:

-For the past six decades, Khánh Ly has left a breathtaking legacy that she has written and is still writing for the next generation of Vietnam.
-She found music boldly, imprinted in history an irreplaceable voice that knows no parallel, and dazzled the world with her graceful, witty, and humble personality.
-For someone who is the voice of generations, she has only one simple wish:

 "To breathe my last breath on the stage which gave me life...."

-On 9 May 2014, she had her first concert in Vietnam National Convention Center, Hanoi, Vietnam, at which she performed many famous songs of hers to thousands of fans.
+On 9 May 2014, she had her first concert in Vietnam National Convention Center, Hanoi, Vietnam, at which she performed to thousands of fans.

 Personal life

 She was married the first time to Minh Di and had two children with him.
-Her second marriage was to Mai Bá Trạc, a soldier of South Vietnam and they had a daughter.
-After his death in 1975, Khánh Ly later married Nguyễn Hoàng Đoan, a Vietnamese journalist.
+Her second marriage was to Mai Bá Trác, a soldier of South Vietnam and they had a daughter.
+Khánh Ly later married Nguyễn Hoàng Đoan, a Vietnamese journalist.

 There were rumors about her love for musician Trịnh Công Sơn, but Trịnh Công Sơn denied it and said that they were just good friends.

 In an interview reported by BBC, Khánh Ly said that she was not bothered by the Vietnamese Government's censorship of overseas songs because "singing songs that people don't allow will cause troubles", and "sometimes, what we like is not necessarily what others like".